 I will say the same thing (blaming it on my emotional state) even if I am perfectly calm.
 It ‘forces’ the other person to take some time to cool down without pointing out they need it.

-It is an effective conflict management technique that reduces the chance of increasing emotions at that moment.
+It is an effective conflict management technique that reduces the chances of increasing emotions at that moment.

 2. Get into the right mindset for conflict management.